recallthis/githubtesting/README.md

   nsh (layer-next sft))
 ```

+Assuming layer "sft" has capitalised all alpha keys like Q W E R T Y

 ### Expected behaviour

-Assuming layer "sft" has all for capitalised keys like Q W E R T Y
+I expect to see the layer used for only one keypress.

 ```
 T@nsh Ta Tb       ==> Ab
 T@nsh Pa Pb Ra Rb ==> Ab
 ```

-### Actual/current behaviour
+## Actual/current behaviour

-Then the current layer-next behaviour will give
+But if many keys are pressed togoether they are all made in the layer

 ```
 T@nsh Ta Tb       ==> Ab